Updated: February 9th, 2020

 The Tesla Powerwall 2 has a handful of special modes of operation that solve for some of the more unique use cases.
 Those currently include Grid Services, Storm Watch, and Preconditioning, but more may be added with over-the-air updates in the future.

 Grid Services — Powerwall customers participating in Grid Services programs now know when their systems are benefiting the grid and can track Grid Services energy and power usage.
+Grid Services are only available in areas where the utility offers a program so it will not show up as an option in the app for all Powerwall 2 owners.

 Storm Watch — Storm Watch automatically detect incoming storms and prepare for them by keeping energy stored in the Powerwall.
 For Powerwall customers with backup and in selected regions, Tesla will automatically detect incoming storms and charge the Powerwall up completely to ensure power is available in the event of a weather-related grid outage.
+Owners can manually turn this off from the app, if desired.

 Preconditioning — The Tesla Powerwall 2 is the only residential battery system on the market today that offers a full liquid thermal management system, according to Tesla.
 That translates to a completely sealed, liquid coolant system that circulates the 2.3 L (2.4 quarts) of liquid coolant in Powerwall throughout the battery array to ensure they are operating at the ideal temperature.